 BRIDGING THE AFRICAN DIASPORA

 We are a network of Black Latin Americans based throughout the Americas.
 We facilitate travel, trips, ground tours, group trips, and itineraries focused on the historical African heritage and legacy and contemporary cultural manifestations and realities.

-With much discussion and dialogue with our Cuban team, we have a scheduled AfroCuba trip May 25-30, 2023!
-We are also gauging interest on a February or March trip via the interest form in our bio.
 All those who would like to join, we ask that a portion of your luggage be dedicated to bringing supplies to the AfroCuban communities we work with.
-Spaces that urgently need the resources.
-Our trips are through Black lenses and we will remain even truer than ever to that.
-The upcoming trip centers lived and material historical and contemporary realities of Africans and their descendants in Cuba.
-The trip is capped at 16 participants and deposits are open until spots are filled.
+These are spaces that urgently need the resources.
+Our trips are through Black lenses and we remain even truer than ever to that.
+The upcoming trips, as always, centers lived and material historical and contemporary realities of Africans and their descendants in Cuba.

 AFROPANAMA IN FOCUS

 AFROPANAMA IN FOCUS CITY DAY TOUR